thedaviddias/bfdes.in/posts/create-a-class.md

 This post is about combinatorial optimization around the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.

-For those who are not aware, in Call Of Duty players are pit against each other in deathmatch or objective capture game modes.
+For those who are not aware, in Call Of Duty, players are pit against each other in deathmatch or objective capture game modes.
 Being a first-person shooter, good gunplay and weapon customisation is an important part of the competitive multiplayer experience.

 Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to extensively modify weapons to suit their tastes in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
 Due to the large permutation of possible setups, I wondered whether it would be possible to predict the optimal modifications for a weapon given knowledge about the preferred playstyle of a player.